 They say, ”Yadda yadda yadda … tīng bù dǒng ma?”
 (Translation: “Yadda yadda yadda … you really don’t understand?”)

 I say, “Purple elephant, pumpkin pie.
 Happy birthday.”
 Or something.

 They nod slowly, knowingly.
 Yep, she really isn’t from around here.

 At least that’s what I think is happening.

 Again, people are NOT used to foreigners in this city.
 And I’m trying to learn Mandarin, but I’m already in the thick of it and I’m starting from zero.
 Like a baby learning a language, except that people don’t expect me to interact like a baby.

 And yet, despite all of that, I’m not entirely lost anymore.
 Since my first week, I’ve learned how to get to lots of places – at least the important places where I go regularly.

-And I’ve learned a few Chinese characters!
+And I’ve learned a few Mandarin characters!
 There are several that I recognize from signs on the street all the time, and I get inordinately excited about it.
-This is my written vocabulary: person, big, sky/heaven, mouth, fire, one, two, three, ten, field/factory, man, woman, king, China, middle, above, below, tree… that might be all of it right now.
+This is my current written vocabulary: person, big, sky/heaven, mouth, fire, one, two, three, ten, field/factory, man, woman, king, China, middle, above, below, tree… that might be all of it right now.

-And I don’t know what the written characters look like for most of the things I know how to say – namely, “One bottle of cold beer,” “I don’t understand,” “Two bottles of cold beer,” “Thank you,” “Chicken,” and “Open the gate.”
+I still don’t know what the written characters look like for most of the things I know how to say – namely, “One bottle of cold beer,” “I don’t understand,” “Two bottles of cold beer,” “Thank you,” “Chicken,” and “Open the gate.”
 (I got really excited when I used that last one for the first time getting home the other night.)